Szybka Kolej Miejska (Tricity)

 The SKM was established after World War II ended in 1945, when the cities of the Tricity, which had previously been divided under Polish and non-Polish administrations, all became part of Poland.
 For the first 24 years, from the start of SKM service in January 1952 until December 1976, SKM trains used cars built in the 1930s for the Berlin S-Bahn.
 These cars had been taken from Germany to Poland in 1945 as war reparations.

 In December 1976 the Berlin cars were retired, and replaced by new ones constructed in Poland.
 In 2014, nearly one-third of the SKM fleet was completely rebuilt.
-An order for new cars is also on the horizon, and the SKM is entering a constant phase of modernization and improvement.
+An order for new cars was also on the horizon, and the SKM was entering a constant phase of modernization and improvement.